nawarian/The-PHP-Website/source/_posts_en/0-hello-php.blade.md

 Whether it is an idea, tool or configuration, community knows better.
-And for php developers this is so clear that I even feel uncomfortable repeating this so often.
+And for php developers this is so clear that I even feel uncomfortable repeating it so often.

 I mean, look at this website!
 It is fully backed with community's code.
 I wrote virtually nothing besides textual